greenbone/docs/src/faq.md

 ## Please help me with the installation of OpenVAS and also advise me on the recommended OS platform.

 This is very similar to [Can you help with my issue on Kali, Cent OS, XYZ distribution](#can-you-help-with-my-issue-on-kali-cent-os-xyz-distribution).
-Greenbone can't provide installation docs for the many available Linux distributions available.
+Greenbone cannot provide installation docs for the many available Linux distributions available.
 Setups, configurations, build systems, packaging tools, available software, best practices, ... diverge to much to offer *official* packages, scripts or anything else from Greenbone.
 We offer this Greenbone Community Edition